-Waldorf Grades World Languages & Cultures Teacher Education
+Waldorf World Languages & Cultures Teacher Education

-The Waldorf Grades World Language & Cultures Teacher Education certificate program is designed for those currently teaching world languages in Waldorf grades 1-8 or those who aspire to become Waldorf world language teachers.
-Applicants must have completed, at minimum, a high school education (or equivalent for international study; a bachelor's degree is not required.
+The Waldorf World Languages & Cultures Teacher Education certificate program is designed for those currently teaching world languages in Waldorf grades 1-8 or those who aspire to become Waldorf world language teachers.
+Applicants must be proficient in the language they currently or intend to teach.
+A high school diploma (or the equivalent for international study) is required for admission; a bachelor's degree is not required.